What Are Stress Coping Skills

-- Responsive to their child’s needs9.
+- Responsive to their child’s needs7.

-- Warm and emotionally supportive10.
+- Warm and emotionally supportive12.

-Active problem solving is taking active steps to try to remove or circumvent the stressor or to alleviate its effects.
+Active problem-solving is taking active steps to try to remove or circumvent the stressor or to alleviate its effects.
 The goal is to resolve the problem that created the stress if the child knows how to proceed.

-Screening out competing activities
+4. Screening out competing activities

 Screening out competing activities is putting other projects aside to avoid being distracted to deal with the stress.

-Restraint coping is holding oneself back, and waiting until a suitable opportunity presents itself before acting.
+Restraint coping is holding oneself back and waiting until a suitable opportunity presents itself before acting.

 Emotion-focused coping is predominant when people see the stressor as something that must be endured.

-Adaptive coping mechanism includes the following strategies:
+The adaptive coping mechanism includes the following strategies for kids:

-Seeking emotional support
+4. Seeking emotional support

-Seek social emotional assistance for moral support, sympathy and understanding.
+Seek social-emotional assistance for moral support, sympathy, and understanding.

-Seeking meaning is the attempt to discover a new faith or a new meaning of life.
+Seeking meaning is the attempt to discover a new faith or a new meaning in life.
 This involves praying as well as trying to change or grow as a consequence of the stressful experience.

 Using a sense of humor to diffuse the negative emotions that accompany distress.